tldr-pages/tldr/pages/osx/caffeinate.md

 `caffeinate -s "{{command}}"`

-- Prevent from sleeping until a PID completes:
+- Prevent from sleeping until a process with the specified PID completes:

 `caffeinate -w {{pid}}`